BranchMetrics/branch-deep-linking-public-api/README.md

 1. Start with your Branch domain, http://bnc.lt (or your white labeled one).
 2. Append /a/your_Branch_key.
-3. Append the start of query params '?'
+3. [optional] Append the start of query params '?'
-4. Append the Branch analytics tag feature=marketing&channel=email&tags[=drip1&tags[]=welcome
+4. [optional] Append the Branch analytics tag feature=marketing&channel=email&tags[=drip1&tags[]=welcome
-5. Append any custom deep link parameters &user_id=4562&name=Alex&article_id=456
+5. [optional] Append any custom deep link parameters &user_id=4562&name=Alex&article_id=456

-You can append the data parameter (base64 encoded) filled with your Branch control parameters - see a table of them here: <https://github.com/BranchMetrics/Branch-Public-API#parameters>
+6. [optional] You can append the data parameter (base64 encoded) filled with your Branch control parameters - see a table of them here: <https://github.com/BranchMetrics/Branch-Public-API#parameters>

 #### Endpoint